MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ## Understanding page types

 Choosing the right page type is the first step when creating or modifying a page.
 The next step is to organize the page contents to suit its purpose in your solution.
 We recommend that you design pages based on the user tasks that you want to support.
+For more information, see [PageType Property](properties/devenv-pagetype-property.md).

 The following table provides an overview of the page types supported in [!INCLUDE[prodshort](includes/prodshort.md)], their typical uses, and basic characteristics.